rumblesan/improviz/docs/getting-started.md

 If you don't get a screen appearing, then please [raise an issue](https://github.com/rumblesan/improviz/issues) on the repository and include any error messages that may have been printed out in the console.

+### Building from Source

+If you'd prefer to build from source, then the [development](./development.md) documentation should cover all the details.

 ## Interacting